459018

 Flowers Foods may have had a tough quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

 We cheer for all companies serving consumers, but in the case of Flowers Foods, we'll be cheering from the sidelines.
 Its revenue growth has been a little slower over the last three years, and analysts expect growth to deteriorate from here.
 And while its gross margins are a strong starting point for the overall profitability of the business, the downside is its declining EPS over the last three years makes it hard to trust.
-On top of that, its operating margins are below average compared to other consumer staples companies.
+On top of that, its projected EPS for the next year is lacking.

-Flowers Foods's price-to-earnings ratio based on the next 12 months is 18.0x.
-While we've no doubt one can find things to like about Flowers Foods, we think there are better opportunities elsewhere in the market.
-We don't see many reasons to get involved at the moment.
+Flowers Foods's price-to-earnings ratio based on the next 12 months is 20.4x.
+While there are some things to like about Flowers Foods and its valuation is reasonable, we think there are better opportunities elsewhere in the market right now.

 To get the best start with StockStory, check out our most recent stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.